mainio/decidim-module-helsinki_profile/docs/HELSINKI_PROFILE_OVERVIEW.md

 implementation.

-The Decidim integration chose `/gdpr-api/v1/profiles` as the base path, so the endpoints for the GDPR API is `/gdpr-api/v1/profiles/<uuid>` which accepts both `GET` and `DELETE` requests.
+The Decidim integration chose `/gdpr-api/v1/profiles` as the base path, so the endpoint for the GDPR API is `/gdpr-api/v1/profiles/<uuid>` which accepts both `GET` and `DELETE` requests.
 This was provided as an example in some of the documentation pages and the linked repositories that show how to implement and utilize the API.
 The Decidim integration uses the user's UUID as the `<uuid>`